-All new freshman applicants and transfer students who have completed fewer than 30 semester (45 quarter) hours of college credit at the time of application are required to take the ACT, a national standardized entrance exam.
-The ACT is administered nationally five times each year (October, December, February, April, and June).
+All new freshman applicants and transfer students who have completed fewer than 30 semester (45 quarter) hours of college credit at the time of application are required to take the ACT or SAT, a national standardized entrance exams.
 Students are encouraged to take the test during the last semester of their junior year in high school.
 The test should be taken early enough for the results to be in the Admissions Office before the deadline for the semester in which a student intends to enroll.
 Test results arrive at the university approximately four weeks after the test is given.
-Applicants must register for the ACT at least one month in advance of the test date.
-Registration materials can be obtained from most high school or college counseling offices or from the American College Testing Program, PO Box 414, Iowa City, IA 52243, (319) 337-1270 or on-line at http://www.act.org/aap/.